Home

 BIG kitty - Indochinese Tiger

-In Thailand, rehabilitated tigers can be visited at the Tiger Temple in Kanchanburi and there are many opportunities to get up close and personal with an Asian Elephant around Chiang Mai, in northern Thailand.
+In Thailand, rehabilitated tigers can be visited at the Tiger Temple in Kanchanburi and there are many opportunities to get up close and personal with an Asian Elephant around Chiang Mai, in northern Thailand (and even on Phuket).
 With the exception of the Komodo Dragon, most of Southeast Asia's larger animals are endangered.
 Educational opportunities can be found throughout the area at the many preserves.
 Perhaps you can help in some way.

 Tigers are one of the most endangered of all the Asian animals, and we were lucky to visit the Thai Tiger Temple (as it's known in English) in the Kanchanaburi Province of Thailand.
 Here, the Buddhist monks have been taking in orphaned tiger cubs for several years, and are now successfully breeding them.
 They are fed on cooked chicken (about 5 kg per day) to reduce their blood-thirst as they are visited by hundreds of people each week.
-At the temple, no one has been harmed by a tiger.
+At the temple, no one has been harmed by a tiger even though you can have your picture taken while hugging or sitting by them.
 It is estimated that about 2,000 Indochinese Tigers Panthera tigris corbetti live in the mountains and hills to the north of the Temple and across the border in Burma.
 Unfortunately, poaching is rife.
 The tigers at the temple will be released into a protected area.

-Elephant friends at Kuala Gandah reserve, Malaysia About 2000 Asian Elephants Elephus maximus still roam freely in parts of the Malaysian Peninsula and Borneo and another 2000 or so in remote areas of Thailand.
-Sadly, their numbers are decreasing as their habitat is destroyed by the pressures of expanding human settlements and cultivation of fields, and -- primarily in Malaysia -- palm oil plantations.
-On the Malaysian Peninsula wild elephants still raid farm crops causing havoc with the villagers.
-In the past these elephants were shot, but now for the most part, they are being captured (with the aid of trained elephants) by the staff of Kuala Gandah Elephant Sanctuary.
+Elephant friends at Kuala Gandah reserve, Malaysia About 2,000 Asian Elephants Elephus maximus still roam freely in parts of the Malaysian Peninsula and Borneo and another 2,000 or so in remote areas of Thailand.
+Sadly, their numbers are decreasing as their habitat is destroyed by the pressures of expanding human settlements and cultivation of fields and, primarily in Malaysia, palm oil plantations.
+On the Malaysian Peninsula wild elephants still raid farm crops, causing havoc with the villagers.
+In the past these elephants were shot, but now for the most part they are being captured (with the aid of trained elephants) by the staff of Kuala Gandah Elephant Sanctuary.
 This small sanctuary east of Malaysia's capital of Kuala Lumpur brings in orphaned or renegade wild elephants for a few weeks or months (sometimes years, for the youngest ones) of rehabilitation before releasing them into Malaysia's huge Taman Negara National Park.
 The best place to see elephants up close and personal in Malaysia is Kuala Gandah Elephant Sanctuary.
-See the MyElephants.org website.
+See their MyElephants.org website.

 A mahout escorts a mother and baby elephant in a Thai river.